webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/plugins.md

 }
 ```

-To implement logging in, you should use the **login\(\)** method of the _User_ plugin.
-Once the **login()** method is called and the response with some user credentials (JSON object with a name, for example) is received, the User plugin will automatically redirect the user to the specified start page and will consider the server response as user credentials.
+To implement logging in, you should call the **login\(\)** method of the plugin.
+Once **login()** is called and the response with some user credentials (JSON object with a name or a promise, for example) is received, the User plugin will automatically redirect the user to the specified start page and will consider the server response as user credentials.

 Let's define the **do\_login\(\)** method of _LoginView_ that will call **login\(\)**: